shimspedy/sengov/content/states/new-york/taylor-darling/_index.md

 seo_title: "contact Representative Taylor Darling"
 subheader:
      greeting: Contact Representative Taylor Darling
      description: Taylor Darling, also known as Taylor Raynor, is an American elected official from the state of New York.
 She is a Democrat, currently representing the 18th District in the New York State Assembly since 2019.
-Taylor is second-generation Nigerian, Trinidadian, and English and was reared in the Jewish and Episcopalian faiths.
 description: Contact Representative Taylor Darling of New York.
 Contact information for Taylor Darling includes email address, phone number, and mailing address.
 image: taylor-darling.jpeg
 video: